JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ## Case: 23.
 Jesus - healing - Man at Bethesda

 ### 1 Man at Bethesda - healed

+Context: Jesus healed a man at the pool of Bethesda who had been an invalid for thirty-eight years.

 - ΔOS = +0.50 (Cured of 38-year infirmity)
 - VSA = 0.58